BookerLoL/UWLCourses/CS744/README.md

     - knowledge of appl domain and vision of end product
     - **acts as the stakeholders**
 - Scrum Master (product/prj manager, but any other person could be)
-    - coordinate all activites, work with product owner
+    - coordinate all activites, coordinator
     - resolve conflicts
-    - coordinator
+    - ensure principles followed

 - Dev Team
     - experts, small (5-9)